www.tessaduder.com

 Night Race to Kawau (Oxford University Press, 1982, currently Puffin) was the 2005 winner of the prestigious Gaelyn Gordon Award for a Much-Loved book given by Storylines: Children's Literature Foundation of New Zealand.

 The award, much prized by authors, goes annually to a book which did not win a New Zealand award at the time of publication but has proved itself with children and the market place by remaining in print for more than five years.
-Night Race to Kawau has remained in print for 25 years so far, mostly as a paperback with Penguin New Zealand.
-Previous winners include Elsie Locke, Joy Watson, Pamela Allen, David Hill and Betty and Alan Gilderdale.
+Night Race to Kawau has remained in print since publication with a new 40th anniversary edition issued in 2022 by Penguin Random House New Zealand.

 2007